imclab/Ktrl/README.md

 ["pitchwheel"]: { type, channel, wheel }
 ```

-Usually it is used in conjunction with `target.onData()` method to specify the action for various MIDI data.
+Usually it should be used in conjunction with `target.onData()` method to specify the action for various MIDI data.

 ```javascript
 // the target